jodadev/Introduction/README.md

-- Hi, I’m JODA a game dev!
+- Hi, I’m JODA a full stack programmer!
+- Game | Web | App
-- Currently I'm accepting freelancing programming jobs.
+- Currently I'm freelancing with a focus on front end websites.
 - 📫 How to reach me: IG/Twitter @jodadev18

 <!---